 Companies collaborate with ERICs as users, suppliers and co-creators, benefitting from the expertise, technology development and access to an unprecedented large network of researchers.
 Access to the RI sophisticated expertise and instrumentation, usually at lower cost than through commercial services, particularly enhances the competitiveness of SMEs with limited capital funding.
-An ERIC may create an "industry board" and employ a dedicated industry contact officer to support continuous engagement with industry, organize joint events, increase visibility of the RI or support commercial users of RI services.
-RIs such as Euro-BioImaging already have a formal Industry Board established, which strengthens the link between technology developers and users and provides feedback to the RI on industry-relevant topics and technological trends from an industry perspective.
-In addition, by creating a "ERIC label", industry could highlight collaborations to increase visibility and grow the reputation of both companies and RIs.
+An ERIC may create an "Industry board" and employ a dedicated Industry contact officer to support continuous engagement with Industry, organise joint events, increase visibility of the RI or support commercial users of RI services.
+Certain RIs already have a formal Industry Board established, which strengthens the link between technology developers and users and provides feedback to the RI on Industry-relevant topics and technological trends from an Industry perspective.
+In addition, by creating a "ERIC label", Industry could highlight collaborations to increase visibility and grow the reputation of both companies and RIs.